Seby Zavala Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 16th in MLB.
+- The Royals pitching staff is 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Royals have the 29th-ranked team ERA across all league pitching staffs (5.64).
+- The Royals have a 5.55 team ERA that ranks 28th among all league pitching staffs.

-- The Royals rank 25th in baseball in home runs allowed (48 total, 1.4 per game).
+- Royals pitchers combine to surrender 51 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Greinke (1-4) takes the mound for the Royals in his eighth start of the season.
-He's put together a 5.25 ERA in 36 2/3 innings pitched, with 25 strikeouts.
+- Keller (2-3) takes the mound for the Royals in his eighth start of the season.
+He's put together a 4.67 ERA in 34 2/3 innings pitched, with 25 strikeouts.

-- The righty's last appearance came on Wednesday against the Baltimore Orioles, when he threw five scoreless innings while giving up three hits.
+- His most recent appearance came on Saturday against the Oakland Athletics, when the right-hander went 4 1/3 innings, surrendering six earned runs while allowing 11 hits.

+- In seven games this season, the 27-year-old has put up an ERA of 4.67, with 6.5 strikeouts per nine innings.
+Opponents are batting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.